multi-coop/datami-documentation-content/texts/en/business-model/business-model-idea.md

 We already had some experiences in some technologies, some of we wanted to experiment more with for instance to do widgets.

-That laid - **an idea and a plan** - coding the "backbone" structure for the Gitribute project was jst a matter of a couple of days.
+That laid - **an idea and a plan** - coding the "backbone" structure for the Gitribute project was just a matter of a couple of days.